Lachiecodes/Securing-and-Hardening-Linux/README.md

 - We can give limited privilege access to users or groups and configure per command privilege access by editing the sudoers configuration file located at `/etc/sudoers`.
 - Due to it being possible to break the system with improper syntax when editing this file, it is not recommended to edit the file directly with a normal text editor.
 - Always use the visudo command instead, as it validates the syntax of the file before saving to ensure.
-- By default, the command uses Vim as the text editor, but you can configure it using the command: `sudo update-alternatives —config editor`.
+- By default, the command uses Vim as the text editor, but you can configure it using the command: `sudo update-alternatives --config editor`.
 I prefer to use nano.<br>

 ![Screenshot 2023-10-03 122115](https://github.com/Lachiecodes/Securing-and-Hardening-a-Linux-System/assets/138475757/1739844c-d5e4-4080-98ff-9fe3f9657d96)<br>